Lebanon Visa and Passport Requirements

 Visa on arrival: one month initially, renewable for three months.

 Single-entry visa in advance: 15 days, one month or three months; multiple-entry visa in advance: three or six months.
-If applying for a visa in advance from the embassy, you must enter Lebanon within three months of the date of issue.
+If applying for a visa in advance from the embassy, you must enter Lebanon within 90 days of the date of issue.

 Processing times for visas applied for before travelling to Lebanon vary according to the nationality of the applicant.
 Please contact the embassy for information on individual cases.

 Extending a stay in Lebanon without permission is a serious offence.
 A fee will be payable before departure is permitted.
 To extend your one-month visa, you must visit the nearest General Security office (www.general-security.gov.lb).